jumpinjackie/mapguide/MgDev/Doc/devguide/source/introduction.rst

 ``Library://Samples/Layouts/SamplesPhp.WebLayout``

-When you open the web layout using a browser with either the AJAX Viewer or the DWF Viewer, the resource name is passed as part of the Viewer URL.
+When you open the web layout using a browser with the AJAX Viewer the resource name is passed as part of the Viewer URL.
 Special characters in the resource name are URL-encoded, so the full URL would look something like this, (with line breaks removed):

 ``http://localhost/mapguide/mapviewerajax/?WEBLAYOUT=Library%3a%2f%2fSamples%2fSheboygan%2fLayouts%2fSheboyganPhp.WebLayout``